tonnysk7598/zohoinvoice/README.md

         * Create new zoho client account using "Self Client" type, now you got Cliet Id and Client Secret key

-        * Then switch the tab to Generate Code and fill the below values, -> mention sope as "ZohoInvoice.contacts.ALL" -> set time duration for the scope
+        * Then switch the tab to Generate Code and fill the below values, -> mention scope as "ZohoInvoice.contacts.ALL" -> set time duration for the scope
             -> enter scope description (ex: test)